BANK CREDIT CARD APPLICATION RULES

 Chase does not limit the amount of cards it will approve you for, but they do limit the amount of credit they’ll extend you.
 Sometimes if you are denied a card, getting approved is as simple as calling the reconsideration line and moving credit from one card to another.

-AMERICAN EXPRESS CREDIT CARD APPLICATION RULES
+what are AMERICAN EXPRESS CREDIT CARD APPLICATION RULES

-• 1:5: American Express limits approvals to one card every five days
+1:5: American Express limits approvals to one card every five days

-• 2:90: American Express limits approvals to no more than two cards in 90 days
+2:90: American Express limits approvals to no more than two cards in 90 days

-• Once in a Lifetime: You can only receive the sign-up bonus on a card once in a lifetime.
+Once in a Lifetime: You can only receive the sign-up bonus on a card once in a lifetime.
 Many data points suggest that “once in a lifetime” can be seven years after closing your card.

 AMEX TIPS:

-• Because of the Once in a Lifetime rule, you want to make sure the card you’re applying for has the highest sign-up bonus possible.
+Because of the Once in a Lifetime rule, you want to make sure the card you’re applying for has the highest sign-up bonus possible.

-• American Express has a pre-approval tab that will tell you if you’ll be approved for a card without a hard pull.
+American Express has a pre-approval tab that will tell you if you’ll be approved for a card without a hard pull.

-• American Express has generous retention bonuses.
+American Express has generous retention bonuses.
 Before you cancel your card, always call and ask if there’s a retention bonus on your card.

 A note on American Express co-branded Marriott Bonvoy cards.
-Both Chase and Amex issue co-branded Marriott cards and there are very strict and confusing interbank application rules.
+Both Chase and American Express issue co-branded Marriott cards and there are very strict and confusing interbank application rules.
 If you currently hold a Marriott co-branded card from either bank, take a look at the terms and conditions before you apply for a second card to see if you’re eligible.
 Here’s an example of an application rule for one Marriott card:

 Welcome offer not available to applicants who (i) have or have had The Ritz-Carlton® Credit Card from JPMorgan or the J.P.
 Morgan Ritz-Carlton Rewards® Credit Card in the last 30 days, (ii) have acquired the Marriott Bonvoy Bountiful™ Credit Card from Chase, the Marriott Bonvoy Boundless® Credit Card from Chase, or the Marriott Bonvoy Bold® Credit Card from Chase in the last 90 days, or (iii) received a new Card Member bonus or upgrade offer for the Marriott Bonvoy Bountiful™ Credit Card from Chase, the Marriott Bonvoy Boundless® Credit Card from Chase, or the Marriott Bonvoy Bold® Credit Card from Chase in the last 24 months.

-CITI BANK CREDIT CARD APPLICATION RULES:
+what are CITI BANK CREDIT CARD APPLICATION RULES:

-• Citi 8/65 Rule: Citi limits approvals to one card every eight days and not more than two credit cards in 65 days
+Citi 8/65 Rule: Citi limits approvals to one card every eight days and not more than two credit cards in 65 days

-• Cards that earn AAdvantage miles
+Cards that earn AAdvantage miles

-• Citi Strata Premier Card
+Citi Strata Elite and Premier Cards

-• Citi Rewards Cards
+Citi Rewards Cards

-• Citi Double Cash Cards
+Citi Double Cash Cards

-• Costco cards
+Costco cards

-CAPITAL ONE CARD APPLICATION RULES
+what are CAPITAL ONE CARD APPLICATION RULES

 The Capital One Venture cards have become my new favorite cards.
 Especially the Capital One Venture X Rewards Credit Card which comes with lounge access and a $300 travel credit through Capital One Travel.
+If you want a card with a lower annual fee, the Capital One Venture Rewards Credit Card earns the same miles as the Venture X and has the same transfer partners.
+I consider this card to be a great beginner card.

-Venture cards earn 2x miles per dollar on all purchases and have some of my favorite transfer partners like Emirates, Flying Blue, Avianca and Air Canada.
+Venture cards earn 2x miles per dollar on all purchases and have some of my favorite transfer partners like Flying Blue, Avianca and Air Canada.
 They have also recently tightened up bonus rules on my favorite card.

 Capital One limits approvals to just two of their personal cards at one time.
 I’ve had some people say that they were able to get around this rule, but I wouldn’t count on it.
 This rule does not include Capital One co-branded cards like the Cabela’s and Bass Pro cards or small business cards.